“Handle a book as a bee does a flower, extract its sweetness but do not damage it.”

 Save the Honeybee Foundation is an educational and research organization dedicated to providing pristine, protected habitat – sanctuary – for honeybees and other pollinators in order to remove stressors that challenge their ability to heal from disease states that are killing hives worldwide.

-These “stress variables” include pesticide and herbicide use in the environment, automobile pollution, airwave pollution, and a dramatic reduction in the numbers of wildflowers through "mono-cropping."
+These “stress variables” include pesticide and herbicide use in the environment, automobile pollution, airwave pollution, and a dramatic reduction in the numbers of wildflowers and habitat through "mono-cropping" and other industrial practices.

 As part of this effort, the Foundation promotes methods of keeping bees designed to enhance the overall health and well-being of the bees and to prevent disease states from occurring.
 These methods include non-invasive, holistic hive management techniques; the inclusion in habitat of high quality medicinal herbs and other plants for pollen and nectar sources; and the use of vitalistic and biodynamic healing techniques.